Hudson Boulevard: Description

 The boulevard is split into two, with a Hudson Boulevard East and a Hudson Boulevard West.
 The park serves as a median.
 The boulevard starts from a restricted driveway (extending from 31st Street westbound) at 33rd Street and is one-way northbound to 35th Street, with the park to the west of the roadway.
 North of 35th Street, a southbound roadway forms and the park is located between the two roadways up to 36th Street.
 Future plans call for the park to be extended up to 39th Street (although the western roadway ends at 38th Street, the eastern roadway and the park go up to 39th Street).
 Then, a High Line-style promenade above the Lincoln Tunnel entrance will be constructed in the second phase to connect the greenway to 42nd Street.
 The boulevard's southern end is integrated with the Hudson Yards Public Square, an L-shaped public square that is intended to be Hudson Yards' centerpiece.

 The first phase of the park and boulevard has lawns, a fountain, a café, wooden benches, planting beds, and a playground.
 Three fountains between 34th and 35th Street are able to detect wind speeds and shut off during high winds.
 A 50-foot-high pole designed by James Carpenter between 35th and 36th Streets was built as a café location.
 Additionally, the Amtrak Empire Connection will run underneath the park.
 The park will be owned by the city.
 It, along with the High Line, Hudson Yards public square, and Hudson River Park, will create a pedestrian-friendly greenway.
 The first phase and part of the second phase of Hudson Boulevard West is already completed.

-The boulevard is bordered on the west and east between 33rd and 34th Streets by the future locations of 55 Hudson Yards and 50 Hudson Yards, respectively.
-Currently, the 55 Hudson Yards space is occupied by a subway ventilation building, with a facade containing a U.S. flag pattern on the side of the building facing the park and boulevard.
-On April 30, 2014, Tishman Speyer announced the acquisition of land between the Hudson Park & Boulevard and Tenth Avenue, between 34th and 35th Streets; which will be razed to make way for a "Hudson Spire", to be the tallest building in America with a potential height of over 1800 ft and 108 stories.
+The boulevard is bordered on the west and east between 33rd and 34th Streets by the locations of 55 Hudson Yards and 50 Hudson Yards, respectively.
+The current 55 Hudson Yards building was previously occupied by a subway ventilation building, with a facade containing a U.S. flag pattern on the side of the building facing the park and boulevard.
+On April 30, 2014, Tishman Speyer announced the acquisition of land between the Hudson Park & Boulevard and Tenth Avenue, between 34th and 35th Streets; which would be razed to make way for a "Hudson Spire", originally planned to be the tallest building in America with a potential height of over 1800 ft and 108 stories.
+The Hudson Spire eventually became The Spiral building, containing the world headquarters of Pfizer as well as the U.S. headquarters of HSBC Bank.

 Although the boulevard is six blocks long, the 30 ft park extends as a non-vehicular greenway north to 42nd Street via a pedestrian bridge, and through the Hudson Yards development south to 30th Street and connecting with the High Line.

 One side of the park is to be commercial and the other side residential.